 The duo's YouTube vlogs are attracting a growing number of subscribers as Liverpool fan Lee and Spurs nut Sam battle it out for supremacy from their own living room.

 Everton fan Ben broke every rule going when he refused to pick Liverpool players for his team and won the FPL title anyway.
-He got burned by Mohamed Salah last year, but remains a sharp and insightful FPL expert.
+He got burned by Mohamed Salah in the last two seasons, but remains a sharp and insightful FPL expert.

 Managing Editor at Rotoworld, Neal has been writing about FPL since its infancy.
 He co-founded the FantasyEPL blog in 2004, and initiated fantasy coverage at Yahoo UK and the Irish Examiner.

 Better versed in the draft style of FPL, Chuck brings an American flavour to the game, that and an unabashed love for underrated defenders.
 He currently provides insights for Rotoworld and Fantrax.

 Paul finished runner-up in FPL in the 2017/18 campaign.